 The proposed solution for SMS to Emergency Centre over IP enables reliability by using SIP end to end between the UE and the PSAP and enabling an actual “dialogue” between the UE and the PSAP.
 In case of potential subsequent voice emergency calls, the same PSAP would most probably be selected thus allowing for a better end user service.
 The solution provides high reliability and security thanks to the use of IMS spoofing protection.

-NOTE: The solution can be also be expanded to additional services to Emergency Centre (e.g. using MSRP for real-time text, voice, video).
+NOTE 1: The solution can be also be expanded to additional services to Emergency Centre (e.g. using MSRP for real-time text, voice, video).

+NOTE 2: The solution assumes that PSAP supports IMS and SMS over IP.

 Most PSAPs are already migrating to SIP/IP, thus the solution can be future proof.